by Collyn Rivers

 Why Caravans Roll Over – and how to prevent it explains that while friction sway reducers work well at low to medium speed, all have a fundamental limitation.
 That limitation is that frictional damping is constant.
 The forces they attempt to dampen, however, increase with the square of the rig’s speed.
 Such sway reducers improve ride comfort but at 100 km/h have virtually zero effect.
 Independent tests have shown that that damping is then less than 1%.

-In essence, Why Caravans Roll Over – and how to prevent it, explains just why caravans may jack-knife and roll over It shows to assess the stability of your own tow vehicle and caravan – and how to fix any issues.
+In essence, Why Caravans Roll Over – and how to prevent it, explains just why travel trailers may jack-knife and roll over It shows to assess the stability of your own tow vehicle and travel trailer – and how to fix any issues.

 The Caravan Council of Australia describes it as ‘compulsory reading’.